 For more information on this refer to our HR software pricing guide and HR Tech pricing datasets.

 For ROI, HR automation can provide substantial returns by increasing efficiency and productivity.
-Interest in AI for recruitment, for instance, has grown as businesses recognize its potential in streamlining hiring processes.
+Interest in AI for recruitment, for instance, has grown as businesses recognize its potential to streamline hiring processes.
 Automating the employee onboarding process can further enhance the procedure, reducing the time and costs associated with manual tasks such as filling out forms and coordinating with various departments.
 Automated onboarding also means the process of integrating the new hire into workflows goes faster than with in-person training by team members, thereby making their contribution to overall profitability kick in sooner.

 HR chatbots, another example of AI for HR, can assist with answering common employee questions, reducing the workload of HR personnel and allowing them to focus on strategic tasks.